Michael McElhatton: Career

-In 2012, McElhatton joined the cast of the HBO television series Game of Thrones, beginning in the second season, playing the character of Roose Bolton.
+In 2012, McElhatton joined the cast of the HBO television series Game of Thrones, beginning in the second season, playing the character of warlord Roose Bolton.
 From the fifth season on he was promoted to series regular.

+In 2013, he appeared in The Fall, alongside Gillian Anderson and Jamie Dornan.
 In 2015, he played one of the protagonists in the horror film The Hallow, which was presented at the 2015 Sundance Film Festival.
 He appeared in the screen adaptation of the true story of World War II drama The Zookeeper's Wife in 2017.

+In 2019, he starred as Andrei Stepashin in Chernobyl (2019).
+In 2020, he was Deputy Inspector Thomas O'Leary in Das Boot (2020), and starred in the series The Alienist: Angel of Darkness (2020).

-In 2021, McElhatton appeared as Tam al'Thor in the adaptation of The Wheel of Time on Amazon Prime Video.
-His casting was announced on 06 November 2019 through Twitter.
+In 2021, McElhatton appeared as Tam al'Thor in the adaptation of The Wheel of Time (2021) on Amazon Prime Video.
+His casting was announced on 6 November 2019 through Twitter.

+In 2025, he played the butler's role of John Potter in the Netflix series House of Guinness based on the Dublin brewing family.